College graduates often leave their universities with an unwelcome burden -- a significant amount of debt.

 It is important to note how much student debt has grown over the last five years.
-According to EducationData.org's December 2020 report, student loan debt has increased from $860 billion in 2010 to $1.68 trillion in 2020.
-And according to that same report, the average student loan debt is currently at $37,584.
+According to EducationData.org's latest report, student loan debt has increased from $1.05 trillion in 2012 to $1.745 trillion in 2022.
+And according to that same report, the average student loan debt is currently at $40,780.

 It is tempting for students to ignore their late bills and hope that the problem goes away.
 However, it will not.
 Graduates who do not make their student loan payments on time could face severe financial penalties.
-They will also see their three-digit credit scores take a hit.
-That is bad news: Lenders of all kinds -- mortgage, auto and personal -- rely on these scores when determining who gets loans and at what interest rates.
-Those borrowers with weak credit scores will either not qualify for loans or credit cards or have sky-high interest rates for loans they can obtain.
+They will also see their credit scores take a hit.
+That is terrible news: Lenders of all kinds -- mortgage, auto, and personal -- rely on these scores when determining who gets loans and at what interest rates.
+The borrowers with low credit scores will either not qualify for loans or credit cards or have sky-high interest rates for loans they can obtain.

 So what should graduates do if their loan payments become too much of a burden?
-They should call their lenders.
-That might be embarrassing, but most times lenders will work with graduates to come up with a solution to their financial woes.
+First, they should call their lenders.
+That might be embarrassing, but lenders will often work with graduates to come up with a solution to their financial woes.

 Many graduates choose to consolidate their student loans.
 Under consolidation, multiple loans get combined into one.
 That simplifies paying back these loans: Graduates now have to make just one payment every month.
 Consolidation can also lower the monthly payments of graduates because the process gives them up to 30 years to repay their loans.